Archaeology in Missouri

 Left: Gibson, Top-right: Manker, Right: Snyders

 Widespread changes in this time period are linked to technological and social changes which also occurred in Illinois and Ohio.
 New stone tool types include Snyders, Mankers, Ensor, Castroville, Frio, Gary, and Dickson.
 Pottery produced during this period was often tempered with grit (crushed gravel) or grog (recycled pottery pieces).
 Some of the pottery is decorated with designs created by stamped designs, cord-wrapped impressions, small hollow-reed impressions, incised lines, and bosses.
 Clay was used for both pottery, and small figurines depicting human and animal forms.
+Read an article about Middle Woodland sites: Article 1 or Article 2.

 Late Woodland Period (1,600–1,000 B.P.)

 This time period appears almost as a decline in terms of pottery decoration and design.
 A significant change in the tool technology is reflected by arrow points.
 Variations in pottery styles, burial practices, and stone tools may reflect eight or nine distinct Missouri tribes.
+Read an article about Late Woodland Patrick-phase sites or about Late Woodland/Mississippian sites.

 Mississippian Period (1,000–400 B.P.)